-The new design will increase the existing park by 47%.
+The new design has increased the existing park by 47%.
 The layout will provide additional play spaces, refurbished equipment and seating, as well as another picnic area.

 - planting of 89 new trees

 Construction began in August 2018, with the park closing to visitors temporarily.
 The new playground has been open for the public to enjoy since February, with the full 2931 m of the park open since April 2019.